 Yikes!
 While that description is dire, the key to avoiding those extreme circumstances is strategic transformation.

-If you’re a company leader, you’ll be the force behind any company transformations, whether it means a pivot in your business model, bringing new products/services to market, or some other strategic change.
+If you’re a company leader, you’ll be the force behind any company transformations, whether it means pivoting in your business model, bringing new products/services to market, or making some other strategic change.

-At the maturity stage, it is likely that there are a series of shifts your business takes on that “will meld over time into an overarching story of transformation and extended life expectancy.”
+At the maturity stage, you’ll likely experience a series of shifts that “will meld over time into an overarching story of transformation and extended life expectancy.”
 Leslie shows what that looks like:

 With premature scaling being the reason 70% of startups fail, it is vital to identify the points at which your SaaS can successfully expand.

 By understanding the major stages of a SaaS company, you can create and implement better strategies for growth at every phase.
 And no matter where your SaaS company currently is in its life cycle, there are always opportunities to learn, adapt and excel.

 And remember that if you’re looking for a recurring billing solution, Chargify is here to help.
 We have built a world-class billing platform that integrates with a variety of leading payment gateways, can handle customized recurring billing requirements, assist with subscription management and provide security for your customers’ data—we’re Level 1 PCI compliant.
 Not to mention that we’ve just brought on ProRata to handle the new ASC 606 and IFRS 15 accounting standards for recurring revenue recognition.
 Stop mucking around with building your own billing app and let us do the heavy lifting.
 Your business has other things to focus on.

 Do you have any tips for what a SaaS company should be doing or watching out for at each stage along the way?
 Let us know in the comments below.